-n 1987, a man was arrested at his place of business for raping his 15 year old step sister on several different occasions.
-He was also charged with the rape of a 12 year old neighbor when she was at the house where he lived.
+In 1987, a man was arrested at his place of business for raping his 15-year-old step sister on several different occasions.
+He was also charged with the rape of a 12-year-old neighbor when she was at the house where he lived.
 That incident was supposed to have occurred on April 11, 1986.
-He was taken in to custody where he stated that he wanted to talk to an attorney.
+He was taken into custody where he stated that he wanted to talk to an attorney.
 The police detectives stopped talking to him and even refused to talk to him until he obtained an attorney.
 They provided him with a telephone and a telephone book.
 He called more than ten attorneys attempting to find one that would represent him to no avail.
 He was ultimately assigned a public defender to handle his case.

 While being transferred to a holding cell after his arraignment, the subject escaped from custody and had to be re-arrested and the charge of escape was added to his offenses.
 He was convicted on all charges and later filed an appeal.
 He stated that when he requested an attorney but could not find one, the officers should have taken him downstairs to the public defender’s office.
 The majority of the justices found that contention to be without merit.
 There was nothing at that point in time that would have enabled the police officers to know if the defendant was negligent and if he was, if he would qualify for a public defender at a later time.

 He contended that the court erred in denying his attorney’s motion to reopen the defendant’s Huntley hearing.
 The defendant was treated well while in custody and was fully informed of his rights under Miranda v Arizona.
 In fact, in spite of the fact that the defendant made several requests to go ahead and talk to the police officers after his initial request for an attorney, the officers refused to talk to him until he had obtained one.
 Since all rules were followed and the statements that the defendant made that were used in court were spontaneous utterances, it was only correct to allow them to be presented as evidence against the defendant in court.